KHwong12/urban-data-palette-blog/content/about.md

 ![](/images/propic.jpg)
 <!-- <img src="/images/propic.jpg" zoom="30%" class="propic"> -->

-I like maps, data analysis and visualisation.
+I like maps, geospatial data, analysis and visualisation.
 I like to understand our cities through the above the tools.
 I am trained as an urban planner, while I strongly believe data and maps help to shape our cities into better places.

+Data should be a strong and effective communication tool that everyone in the city could understand.
+However, in my days as an urban planning student and researcher, I frequently feel the power of data and maps are thrown into an abandoned land in the field.
+I can't stop thinking why *people cannot value the power of data and maps in urban planning*.
+Data should not be that undervalued - we can use data to transform how we plan the cities, for the people.

-I am committed to bring GIS, maps and data to the urban planning field.
-Currently indulged in developing maps and applications that could act as planning support tools.
+That's the major reason why I started this blog.
+I hope to write a bunch of random articles to showcase how data and GIS could be used to understand and plan our cities.
+Currently, I am indulged in developing maps and applications that could act as planning support tools.

 My full portfolio and personal website is in https://kennethwong12.netlify.app/.